-This book is a curriculum for elementary students on emotional regulation.
+This book is a curriculum for elementary and middle school students on emotional regulation.
 Using the metaphor of waves of emotions, plus themed lessons that explore the ocean, waves, and how to "surf," kids will begin to master emotional awareness and control and eventually become experienced "surfers."

 Cool features in this book: